torakiki/pdfsam/README.md

 Requirements
 -------------------
 PDFsam Basic is written using JavaFX.
-Version 4 is released as a self-contained application and includes a jlinked OpenJDK 11 runtime while version 3 requires a Java Runtime Environment 8 with JavaFx installed in order to run.
+Since version 4 it is released as a self-contained application and bundles a jlinked JDK while version 3 requires a Java Runtime Environment 8 with JavaFx installed in order to run.

 Documentation
 -------------------